Same Old Love: Background and release

 Gomez first announced "Same Old Love" as the second single from Revival on August 5, 2015, at the iHeartMedia summit—a forum for labels to preview their upcoming material to radio management.
 She teased the song in a clip shared on Instagram on September 4, 2015.
 "Same Old Love" premiered on Vevo on September 9, 2015.
 The single was released on September 10, 2015, as an instant gratification track to accompany digital pre-orders of Revival.
 In the US, "Same Old Love" impacted contemporary hit radio on October 6, 2015, and rhythmic contemporary radio on October 20, 2015.
 A digital remix bundle was released on November 20, 2015; it featured a remix by Israeli DJ Borgore.
 An official remix featuring rapper Fetty Wap was digitally released on January 8, 2016.
 It features Wap sing-rapping two new verses (and eight bars combined) at the beginning and near the end of the track.
 The remix was well received by critics, who praised Wap's performance in contrast with the song's theme.
-Camila Cabello's song "Havana" released two years later has the same slinky, snap-accented intro as "Same Old Love".